Black Friday Bonanza: The Advertising Methods You’ll Want to Adopt for 2021

 A trend that has emerged is the ‘leaking’ of promos as early as October.
 Retailers have promoted their Black Friday deals early, hinting at particular price slashes in a bid to increase anticipation, build buzz and create more demand for their brand.
 If people know what they could be saving, they wait eagerly and prepare to be online as soon as those sales begin.

 With so many physical stores shifting online in the past 18 months, there will be more fierce competition online.
-Which means online marketing efforts will also be more competitive.
+This means online marketing efforts will also be more competitive.

 Although, despite the trend to shop online, 31% still prefer to shop in-store on Black Friday because of the overall excitement of the day and the ‘hunt’ for the perfect bargain.